jiten14/lstarter/README.md

 ## Customization

-Although the generate:package command will generate the migration, model, relationships, factory, seeder, and controller files with prefilled data, you can also customize these files to suit your specific requirements.
+Although the generate:package command will generate the **migration, model, factory, seeder, controller, routes and views** files with prefilled data, you can also customize these files to suit your specific requirements.
 The generated files are located in the following directories:

 - Migrations: `database/migrations`
 - Models: `app/Models`
 - Controllers: `app/Http/Controllers`
 - Factories: `database/factories`
 - Seeders: `database/seeders`
+- Routes: `routes/web.php`
+- Layouts: `resources/views/layouts`
+- views: `resources/views/{models}`

 You can modify the code within these files to add custom fields, validation rules, relationships, or any other specific logic needed for your application.
-After generating the layout file, you can customize it as needed for your application.
-The file is located in the `resources/views/layouts` directory of your Laravel project.

 ## Contribution